codesandbox/docs/packages/projects-docs/pages/learn/repositories/devtools.md

 - **[Task](./task)**
 - **[Terminal](./terminal)**

-We are working on supporting others DevTools in the future, which may include:
+We are working on supporting other DevTools in the future, which may include:

 - Test runner UI
 - Viewing / editing [Design Tokens](https://css-tricks.com/what-are-design-tokens/) in a project